kamataryo/sandbox-same-site-cookies/README.md

 ## Q&A

 - Q: Why is `sudo` required?
 - A: This command edit the `/etc/hosts` to use multiple local domains.
+See [bin.sh](./bin.sh) for details.

 - Q: How can I try `SameSite`?
 - A: